foreversponge/snaptalk/README.md

 # 6. Profile Screen / Follow Feature

-> The client access another user's profile by clicking on the post's user name.
+> The client can access another user's profile by clicking on the post's user name.
-> The profile screen displays only the user's posts, as well as the user's number of posts, followers and following.
 > The profile screen also displays the option to follow the user.

 <img src="https://github.com/huangs08/snaptalk/blob/master/screenshots/ProfileScreen-Unfollow-6.png" width="50%" height="50%">